jcarouth/carouth.com/source/_posts/2014-03-20-on-slide-decks.markdown

 This was highlighted in some recent via-Twitter feedback where an attendee of one of my talks told me ["Great slide decks need audio.
 Your slide deck is great, but better when paired with your words,"](http://twitter.com/rosslarsonWI/status/446384607936528385).
 That tweet was the catalyst for this post.
 Thank you, Ross, if you're reading this.

-What that tells me is I don't necessarily have enough content on the slides to tell the whole story, or that I rely heavily on my ability to use words and the slides are not a great reminder for people who sat through the talk.
+What that tells me is that I don't necessarily have enough content on the slides to tell the whole story, or that I rely heavily on my ability to use words and the slides are not a great reminder for people who sat through the talk.
 There is, and likely will always be, room for improvement from my side.
 But, honestly, I am happy to have accomplished the goal of making slides that compliment my talk rather than drive it.
 The story should drive the talk.

 #### Death by bullet point